Find it fast:

 Outcome: With the bridging loan secured, the homeowner can proceed with the purchase of their new property while actively marketing their existing home for sale.
 Once the existing property is sold, the homeowner can repay the bridging loan.
 This ensures they don't lose out on the opportunity to secure their desired property due to the breakdown in the property chain.

-Can a Bridging loan make you a cash-buyer?
+11. Can a bridging loan make you a cash-buyer?

 While using bridging finance doesn’t technically make you a cash-buyer, it can allow you to act like one.